Skip to main content

 I’m a PhD candidate at Johns Hopkins, where I am advised by Joshua T. Vogelstein in the NeuroData lab.
 Most days, I develop and apply high-dimensional and nonlinear machine learning algorithms to answer interesting biomedical questions.
 Here’s a little bit more about me.

-Here are some of my favorite research articles that I have written.
-If you want to read more, here is the full publication list.
+Here are some of my favorite research articles.
+If you want to read more, take a look at the full publication list.

 Software

 I love solving difficult problems, and often times develop software to help.
-If you want to see more, here is the full software list.
+You can see more in the full software list.